nathanielgraham/Mojo-Poker/README.md

     sudo /opt/mojopoker/script/mojopoker.pl

 Now point your browser at http://localhost:3000
+To stop the server, issue the following command:

+    sudo kill `cat mojopoker.pid`

 ## Creating new tables
 To create a new six handed No-Limit Hold'em table for example, issue the following command: